learnlatex/learnlatex.github.io/en/lesson-06.md

 ```

 Try un-commenting the (clearly misleading) line to load `babel` and see the
 effect.
-(The standard hyphenation rules are US English; use the `UKenglish`
+(The standard hyphenation rules are US English.)
-option to tell `babel` if you are in UK.)

 The `babel` package does a lot more than hyphenation, depending on the language
 involved; we've given [some more details](more-06) if you need them.